GetanehT/Restaurant-Booking-System/README.md

 *[Favicon.io](https://favicon.io/) To create favicon.

+**JavaScript** Handles the interactive accordion menu and form
+                validation.
+**Fetch API**: Sends form data to the backend asynchronously.
+**Heroku**: The API endpoint is hosted on Heroku for handling
+           reservations.

 *   Media queries for mobile responsiveness.
-*   JavaScript: Handles the interactive accordion menu and form validation.

 *   Font Awesome: For adding icons, such as social media links and menu icons.
 *   Responsive Design: Ensures compatibility with various